 When I first started getting back into fitness, the one thing many people recommended was to get a PT in order to not only motivate me but to also guide me and educate me.
 Even if you only have a few PT sessions, I find that because someone is literally shouting at you and pushing you, it instantly motivates you.
 There have been plenty times where i’m literally dying on the rower but i’ve somehow found an extra burst of energy in me to go that extra mile, all because someone is spurring me on.
 Another thing you can do if you can’t afford PT sessions is to purchase a guide.
 I’m currently doing the guide from BusyBeeCarys and this guide is an 8 week guide for just £15, and let me tell you the workouts are just as hard as my PT sessions, and make training fun whilst also affordable!

 When I say tracking, I don’t mean food because I mean that in itself completely demotivated me, but tracking your progress through measurements and pictures, for me motivates me everyday.
 To look back and see what I used to look like in comparison to now is the single biggest motivator for me, because I can see how each hard gym session has contributed to how I not only look but feel.
-I haven’t posted my transformation on any of blog social media because it’s not a typical thing for me to post for attention, however I did post on my personal insta so if you want to see my transformation, you can see that here.
-(Please be nice!)
+I haven’t posted my transformation on any of blog social media because it’s not a typical thing for me to post but that doesn’t mean you can’t!

 I’m very fortunate that the gym where I train has a wonderful and friendly community of people and staff that just spur you on and motivate me every time I walk through the door.
 Not all gyms are like this, but i’d definitely recommend doing your research and reading reviews if you’re thinking of joining a gym because I wouldn’t join a gym now, if I knew that the staff and people weren’t friendly.
 I also follow a lot of fitness accounts on Instagram and just seeing people sharing their passion for fitness through social media instantly gives me a kick up the bum to get into the gym.